 Source: Council on Foreign Relations (2022).

-Student learning styles have been studied and characterized using several models, and it is of great importance that these learning styles are incorporated into the course and learning platform development.
+If you're asking what synchronous and what does asynchronous class mean, you must know that student learning styles have been studied and characterized using several models.
+It is of great importance that these learning styles are incorporated into the course and learning platform development.
 Teachers need to develop specific pedagogical strategies, which are more personalized and student-centered.

 The five families of learning styles are as follows (Coffield, et al, 2004):